DanLucas1/image_classification/README.md

 # Machine Learning for Image Classification
-A deep learning model training exercise employing PyTorch and HuggingFace to train models for image classification.
-A video walkthrough of the project is also available [here](https://www.youtube.com/watch?v=uycarDpI4oc).

 ## Project Summary
 An exploration of ML model training to classify 10 categories of instruments using PyTorch (primarily the torchvision library) and this [training data](https://huggingface.co/datasets/YakupAkdin/instrument-images/tree/main) of 1000 images from Hugging Face datasets.
 The final project included training a basic 6 layer model before moving on to fine tuning runs using the resnet-18 model and applying image augmentation to account for the small dataset size.
+A video walkthrough of the project is also available [here](https://www.youtube.com/watch?v=uycarDpI4oc).

 ## Process